Building our Future Together - Development Code Update

 I'm worried.

-by Greg Beardslee, 7 months ago
+by Greg Beardslee, about 1 year ago

 My wife and I have lived in Bozeman for 43 years.
 Our children were born and raised here.
 Our daughter elected to stay here, have children and is a community member of great value.
 Our son can’t afford to come home.
 I hope that our home can be passed on to our children, that our dream won’t be wrecked by adjacent towers blocking sun and views.
 R2 zoning has protected our dream.